 Dividend investing is the heart and soul of most investment portfolios.
 Not only do we want a steady stream of dividends bolstering our account balance, but we want to see dividend growth.

 In my opinion, a stagnant dividend is a poor dividend.
-When I invest in an income company I want to see increasing numbers, year over year.
+When I invest in a Canadian dividend stock I want to see increasing numbers, year over year.

 That is why I am such a fan (and owner) of Fortis.
 A 45 year dividend streak?
 Yes please.